Healthy Homes Assessment Kilbirnie

 Insulation Kilbirnie

-A well-insulated house can help control condensation and reduce the chances of mould and dampness, and it will make an easier task to allow the house to retain warmth.
+A properly insulated home can reduce condensation and reduce the chances of dampness and mould, and it will make much easier to the house to hold the heat.

 • Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3